eyra/fertility-prediction-challenge/README.md

 After running the command, the output will show the accuracy, precision, recall, and F1 score of the predictions.

-#### Submitting your method
+## How to submit your method?

 Follow the instructions below to submit your method:

-1. Ensure that the script works by running the [Docker command](https://github.com/eyra/eyra-rank-template/edit/main/README.md#docker).
+1. Ensure that the script works by running the [Docker command](https://github.com/eyra/fertility-prediction-challenge/edit/master/README.md#docker).
 2. Commit changes (i.e. save changes locally)
 3. Push the commit (i.e. upload changed version to your online repository)
 4. Sign in on this website [link will be added]